Goodbye America, Hello World!

 Getting out of the comfort zone is scary.
 As much as I love the idea of staying at my cozy home, feeling safe and loved, I know myself too well to give in.
 Not knowing what is going to happen does not scare me (Of course it scares me, what if I run out of money, what if something bad happen to me, what if my plants die.
 But I have to be brave.
 Because it is MY LIFE), what scares me is taking the easy path and living like a drone because I am scared.
 I do not want to be assimilated.
 I would risk everything to pursuit what I love than live with regrets.

 The future is uncharted, how to write it is up to us.
-We still need to have dreams, what if we achieve them.
+We still need to have dreams, what if one day they come true.

 Goodbye America, see you later!
 I am off to sunbathe with the piggies now.